Twenty Responses to Defenders of CAFOs

-Response: The CAFO controversy continues because agricultural operations, natural ecosystems, and human communities are very complex systems, making it very difficult to isolate specific causes and effects or to link specific problems to a specific source.
+Response: The CAFO controversy continues because agricultural operations, natural ecosystems, and human communities are very complex systems, making it very difficult to isolate specific causes and effects or link specific problems to a specific source.
 Scientists who have financial or political connections with industrial agriculture advocates, including agricultural scientists in Land Grant Universities, have persistently tried to cast doubts on legitimate concerns about the negative impacts of CAFOs.
-Those in universities with ties to agri-industry have been reluctant to do CAFO related research because objective findings could threaten their careers.
+Those in universities with ties to the agri-industry have been reluctant to do CAFO-related research because objective findings could threaten their careers.
 Others have simply bought into the industrial agriculture myth of economic destiny and necessity.
-As a result most of the objective research, the really “sound science,” has been done by the public health departments or institutes of major medical schools, such as Johns Hopkins University, the University of North Carolina, and University of Iowa.
+As a result, most of the objective research, the really “sound science,” has been done by the public health departments or institutes of major medical schools, such as Johns Hopkins University, the University of North Carolina, and the University of Iowa.
 Sociologists and anthropologists also are less vulnerable to corporate pressure and have done some excellent socioeconomic studies of the impacts of CAFOs on rural economies and communities.

 13. Question: Obviously, CAFOs are legal means of agricultural production.
 As long as CAFO operators don’t break any laws, shouldn’t they be allowed to operate without being harassed by their neighbors or other CAFO opponents?

 Response: The fact that something is legal in general doesn’t make it ethically or morally right in any particular situation.
-When a CAFO is operated in a way that creates a legally defined nuisance to its neighbors, that particular CAFOs is not even legal – let alone ethical.
-But, the neighbors have to sue the operator to protect themselves.
+When a CAFO is operated in a way that creates a legally defined nuisance to its neighbors, that particular CAFO is not even legal – let alone ethical.
+But the neighbors have to sue the operator to protect themselves.
 The political proponents of CAFOs in various states, including Iowa and Missouri, have even changed nuisance laws to make it more difficult to sue infringing CAFOs and to severely limit financial judgments against CAFO operators.
 Even when the negative impacts on neighbors don’t rise to the legal definition of nuisance, the operator doesn’t have a moral or ethical right to threaten or diminish his or her neighbors’ property values, physical health, and quality of life.
-If legally permitted CAFOs, in general, were actually operating in “socially responsible” ways, there would not be the widespread opposition we see today from well educated, informed, community-minded people – including multi-generational family farmers.
+If legally permitted CAFOs, in general, were actually operating in “socially responsible” ways, there would not be the widespread opposition we see today from well-educated, informed, community-minded people – including multi-generational family farmers.